 Lanzarote

 Lanzarote also has a volcanic landscape, with plenty of rugged wilderness to keep avid explorers happy.
 As well as barren mountain peaks, there are several unique geological spots that are worth checking out.
-Los Hervideros is a coastal delight where lava cliffs meet churning waves, showing the power of nature at its fullest.
+Take a tour to Los Hervideros where lava cliffs meet churning waves, showing the power of nature at its fullest.
 Go at high tide to experience the sea in action and take a hike along the clifftop paths for the best views.
 Timanfaya National Park is another popular area with volcanic landscapes that will make you feel like you’re on another planet.

 One of the more unusual natural parts of Lanzarote is the mysterious Jameos del Agua up in the north of the island.
 This magical cave pool was left behind after the eruption of Monte Corona many thousands of years ago, with lava tunnels creating an extra special otherworldly experience.
 The subterranean complex you’ll experience today was designed by the acclaimed Spanish artist and sculptor César Manrique and even has a concert hall in one of the caverns.
 It’s not a place for swimming, just photo taking!